China, U.N.'s Ban worried by North Korea launch

 In New York, China's envoy urged that everything possible should be done to defuse tension over North Korea's plan to conduct a launch that has drawn international criticism.

-Ban told a news conference in Geneva that the threatened launch of a so-called "application satellite" atop a ballistic missile would worsen relations with North Korea's neighbours.
+Ban told a news conference in Geneva that the threatened launch of a so-called "application satellite" atop a ballistic missile would worsen relations with North Korea's neighbors.

 "I only hope that DPRK authorities will heed the calls of the international community.
 It is clearly a violation of Security Council resolution 1874," Ban said, referring to the Democratic People's Republic of Korea.